AI meeting transcription: How it works and which tools lead in 2026

 Device-level capture works by accessing your system audio and microphone directly on macOS or Windows.
 According to the transcription documentation, Granola captures device audio and transcribes in real time, and does not record or save audio or video at any point during the call.
 On macOS, you confirm that Screen and System Audio Recording is enabled for Granola.
 On Windows, you enable the necessary permissions during setup.

 The practical result is that Granola transcribes calls from any platform where audio plays through your computer, including Zoom, Google Meet, Microsoft Teams, WebEx, and Slack huddles, without needing admin permissions on the meeting platform.
-No bot joins.
-No participant list update.
-No meeting notification.
+Granola makes it easy to let people know when you're transcribing, with features like a visible watermark or an automatic chat message.

-This is not theoretical.
-At Daversa Partners, an executive search firm with 136 of its 150 employees now using Granola, president Laura Kinder found that traditional recording bots were "intrusive" for confidential CEO searches and described Granola as a "game changer" for managing back-to-back meetings.
+At Daversa Partners, an executive search firm with 136 of its 150 employees now using Granola, president Laura Kinder described Granola as a "game changer" for managing back-to-back meetings.

 Extracting actionable insights from transcripts